ABF Analytics and Metrics

 Constant Default Rate (CDR)

-CDR measures the annualized rate at which loans default.
+CDR measures the annualised rate at which loans default.
 “Default” is typically defined as 90+ days delinquent or charged-off, depending on asset class.
+Charge-off timing varies by asset class: auto loans typically 120-180 DPD; credit cards typically 180 DPD; mortgages typically after foreclosure completion.

 MDR (Monthly Default Rate) = Defaults ÷ Beginning Balance